olamy/angela/README.md

 ## Initial setup

-For running tests on a node angela expects a directory at /data/angela to store all its metadata.
+For running tests on a node, Angela expects a directory at /data/angela to store all its metadata.
 So make sure that this directory exists or can be created before running any tests.
 For more details on what what that directory is used for, refer to Angela Directory Structure

 ## Tsa Cluster example